mklarqvist/tomahawk/README.md

 The current specification (v.0) is available [TWKv0](spec/TWKv0.pdf)

 ### Installation instructions
-Compiling Tomahawk with default parameters is straightforward.
+For modern x86-64 CPUs with `SSE4.2` or later, just type `make` in the `build` directory.
+If you see compilation errors, you most likely do not have `SSE4.2`.
+At the present time, we do not support non-x86 CPUs or old CPU architecture.
 ```bash
 git clone --recursive https://github.com/mklarqvist/Tomahawk
 cd Tomahawk
 cd build
 make
 ```
 By default, Tomahawk compiles using extremely aggressive optimization flags and with native architecture-specific instructions (`-march=native -mtune=native -ftree-vectorize -pipe -frename-registers -funroll-loops`) and internally compiles for the most recent SIMD-instruction set available.
 This might result in additional effort when submitting jobs to computer farms/clouds with a hardware architecture that is different from the compiled target.

+Tomahawk requires

 ### Brief usage instructions
 Tomahawk comprises five primary commands: `import`, `calc`, `view`, `sort`, and `concat`.